rockettheme/docs/Docs/joomla/basic/how_to_add_a_module_to_an_article.md

 %%NOTWIG%%

 Adding modules to articles is a useful way to get around the limitation of positions in relation to the article body.
-It's possible to put a module in the midst of an article's mainbody content.
+It is possible to put a module in the midst of an article's mainbody content.
 Here are two ways to accomplish this.

 **loadposition**